dgryski/go-perfbook/performance.md

 * references for system design: SRE Book, practical distributed system design
 * extra tooling: more logging + analysis
 * The two basic rules: either speed up the slow things or do them less frequently.
-* distributed tracing to track bottlenecks ata higher level
+* distributed tracing to track bottlenecks at a higher level
 * query patterns for querying a single server instead of in bulk

 ## Appendix: Implementing Research Papers